NathanD98/Mermaid-graphs/README.md

 ## 🤝 Contribute

-We are building a vibrant coral reef of Mermaid diagrams!
+I am building a vibrant coral reef of Mermaid diagrams!
 Contributions are welcome.
-Please check out our **[CONTRIBUTING.md](CONTRIBUTING.md)** for guidelines on submitting your own cool Mermaid code.
+Please check out my **[CONTRIBUTING.md](CONTRIBUTING.md)** for guidelines on submitting your own cool Mermaid code.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/CoolDiagram`).